1601-mma2013/Checked/README.md

 7. challenges
 	- To detect the items that listed down in check list, make sure all items are in the bag

-### b.
-Other Models
-Represent domain factors beyond individual users and customers
-1. Workflows among multiple people
-	- You can scan several things when you listed out in your devices, through the application

-2. environments
-	- Place device in a bag/luggage

-3. artifacts
-	- Smart detector

 # II.
 Synthesis
 ## 3. Requirements Definition